Education Goals and Objectives

 Core Rotations for Residents to Achieve the Competencies

-•· All residents will have rotations in the intensive and coronary care unit, emergency medicine, urgent care, general medical wards at Eisenhower Medical Center and a planned medical ward rotation at a large, inner city County Hospital.
-In addition, learners will have a specific inpatient rotation focused on Perioperative Consultation, with pre and post-op continuity of care.
+- All residents will have rotations in the intensive and coronary care unit, emergency medicine, urgent care, and general medical wards at Eisenhower Medical Center.

 There are several core conference series required in our program that enhance resident competency development:

-•· Noon conferences are held Monday, Tuesday, Thursday and Friday every week throughout the year and emphasize patient care; medical knowledge, practice-based learning and systems based practice competencies.
+- Noon conferences are held Monday, Tuesday, Wednesday and Friday every week throughout the year and emphasize patient care; medical knowledge, practice-based learning and systems based practice competencies.
 The curriculum for this conference series revolves around key inpatient internal medicine topics.
-Senior residents are also scheduled to give their required scholarly talks during this time slot.
+Senior residents will also be scheduled to give their required scholarly talks during this time slot.
 Many of the core lectures will be covered in this series.

-•· "Intern Intake" is a weekly conference run by the chief residents or attendings specifically for the PGY 1 learners where basic topics related to management of acute medical problems in hospitalized patients are covered specifically geared to the PGY1 Learner.
+- "Intern Intake" will be a weekly conference run by the chief residents or attendings, specifically for PGY-1 learners, where basic topics related to management of acute medical problems in hospitalized patients are covered.

-•· Morning Report is held every Monday, Tuesday, Wednesday and Friday morning.
+- Morning Report is held every Monday, Tuesday, Wednesday, Thursday and Friday mornings.
 Morning report is structured so that 2 or 3 cases are presented as unknowns (by pre-selected residents) and the rest of the residents work through the cases with a faculty facilitator.
 Literature reviews about some aspect of the case are then provided by the resident presenters.
-We are planning to substitute one morning report a month with an Autopsy Conference taught jointly with the Pathology Department.